 In addition, it is possible to save color conversions of any kind in the form of a DeviceLink profile, including selective and global corrections.
 Click here to learn more about the amazing Reprofiling technology included in CoPrA.
 The software includes all the essential tools and functions that a professional user needs in order to create high-quality profiles.

-What’s new in 4.1?
-This upgrade provides new rendering options and improvements to the profile reports, in addition to some great bug fixes.
+What’s new in 4.2?
+From this upgrade ColorAnt 4 and thus the new Measure Tool is included in CoPrA, in addition to some great bug fixes.
 You can take a closer look at the new features here.

 From the beginning, the helpful Sidebar in CoPrA will guide you quickly and easily to the proper tool.
 A comprehensive graphical tool tip will appear to explain the intention of the tool as soon as you scroll the mouse over it.
 To start generating ICC profiles, DeviceLink profiles, edit an existing DeviceLink profiles, or calculate SaveInk profiles, simply click on the icon and CoPrA will guide you through all necessary steps.

 CoPrA is offered in different packages according to your profiling needs: